yoshuawuyts/knowledge/js/browserify.md

 - __extensibility__: higher level tools can consume Browserify as a dependency.
-  For example: `budo` is a command line application server that bundles JS, CSS and HTML into an application, allowing devs to spend their time working on a demo, rather than the build infrastucture.
+  For example: `budo` is a command line application server that bundles JS, CSS and HTML into an application, allowing devs to spend their time working on a demo, rather than the build infrastructure.
 - __readability__: Browserify's source is small, thoroughly tested and relies on external modules to break down complexity.
 If you're curious how a feature works it's easy to dive in and poke around.